kivanccakmak/tcp_proxy/README.md

 # usage

+This code is for a bit messy setup, so if you aren't crazy for TCP session hijacking and performance enhancement, I advice you to pass.
+Otherwise, I strongly advice you to read all below!

 As illustrated above, we assume that the experiment needs **4** devices - *commands provided with IP addresses of figure*.
 We also assume that proxy devices have two different interfaces, one for getting incoming data and one for forwarding data - *commands below provided with ethernet interfaces(eth0, eth1) but those can be anything*.